system.time({

 return ScalarReal(total);

-C++ via Rcpp: the most popular choice.
-Handles type conversion and memory management automatically:
+C++ via Rcpp: the most popular choice, and for good reason.
+It handles type conversion and memory management automatically, so you write code that looks almost like normal C++:

 // sum_cpp.cpp